Intermesh/groupoffice-docs/developer/building-a-webclient-module.rst

 				]
 			};

-			Ext.apply(config, {
+			Ext.apply(this, {

 				tbar: tbar,

 				// We use a "go.data.Store" that connects with an Entity store.
-This store updates automaticaly when entities change.
+This store updates automatically when entities change.
 				store: new go.data.Store({
 					fields: ['id', 'name', 'aclId', "permissionLevel"],
-					entityStore: go.Stores.get("Genre")
+					entityStore: "Genre"
 				}),
 				selModel: selModel,
 				plugins: [actions],